ponylang/ponyc/README.md

 ## Building Pony on Non-x86 platforms

-On ARM and MIPS platforms, the default gcc architecture specification used in the Makefile of _native_ does not work correctly, and can even result in the gcc compiler crashing.
+On ARM platforms, the default gcc architecture specification used in the Makefile of _native_ does not work correctly, and can even result in the gcc compiler crashing.
 You will have to override the compiler architecture specification on the _make_ command line.
 For example, on a RaspberryPi2 you would say:
 ```bash
 $ make arch=armv7
 ```